Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: : SMC sampling for diffusion model conditionals

-The summation in \Cref{eqn:mask_dof_twist} may be computed efficiently because each term in the sum depends on $\xt$ only through the same denoising estimate $\denoiser(\xt,t).$ As a result, the expensive step of computing $\denoiser(\xt,t)$ can be computed once and the overall run-time is not significantly impacted by using even very large $|\mathcal{M}|$.
+The sum in \cref{eqn:mask_dof_twist} may be computed efficiently because each term depends on $\xt$ only through the same denoising estimate $\denoiser(\xt),$ which must be computed only once.
+Since computation of $\denoiser(\xt)$ is the expensive step, the overall run-time is not significantly increased by using even large $|\mathcal{M}|$.